Habib William Kherbek, Ph.D.

 Wassim Z. Alsindi, Ph.D.

 Wassim is the founder and host of the 0x Salon, conducting experiments in post-disciplinary collective knowledge practices.
-The 0x Salon provides an informal space for unstructured discussions of unusual topics and collectively authors artistic and pedagogical outputs based on those conversations.
 A veteran of the timechain, Wassim specialises in conceptual design and philosophy of peer-to-peer systems, on which he writes, speaks, and consults.
 He has contributed to numerous publications, holds an editorial column at the MIT Computational Law Report and co-founded MIT’s interdisciplinary Cryptoeconomic Systems (CES) journal and conference series.

 Daniel Shinbaum is an independent researcher and cultural critic.
 Prior to moving to Berlin, Daniel studied media and cultural studies at Macalester College and worked at the Goethe Institute’s pop-up art gallery.
 They have conducted research into the cultural impact of cryptocurrency since 2018, applying various Marxian theories of value (digital labor, affect theory, communicative capitalism, Autonomism) to investigate the potential roles cryptocurrency could play a post-capitalist future.
 Daniel worked on documentation and outputs at the 0x Salon between mid-’20 and late-’21.